 Local history has proved so popular that there are now two groups devoted to the subject

-The square has two on-line presences:
+The square has three on-line presences:

-And the newer Friends of Winckley Square Gardens, which has established a research group dedicated to uncovering the history of the square.
+The newer Friends of Winckley Square Gardens, which has established a research group dedicated to uncovering the history of the square.